 The term SUV covers a variety of cars, but not all sports utility vehicles are sporty, and some are lacking when it comes to utility.
-However, the best SUV tow cars make excellent towing options, as our guide shows.
+However, the best SUV tow cars make excellent towing options.

-As SUV tow cars are such a popular style of vehicle, there are plenty of options to choose from, with popular brands like Škoda, Seat, Kia and Ford all featuring in our round-up.
+As SUV tow cars are such a popular style of vehicle, there are plenty of options to choose from, with popular brands like Škoda, Seat, Kia and Mazda all featuring in our round-up.

 The best SUV tow car: